 Before entering into a contract, set key performance indicators (KPIs) so you are able to determine whether outsourcing is making a positive impact on your company.
 Determine what success will look like to you in quantifiable terms (more sales, leads, resolved customer service calls, etc.).
 Set goals and benchmarks you’d like to achieve.

-Share these KPIs with the BPO service and decide on how you’ll measure each indicator as time goes on.
+Share these KPIs with the BPO company and decide on how you’ll measure each indicator as time goes on.
 Set up a system so you can regularly check and analyze your progress throughout the year.

 Key # 4: Check In Regularly and Adjust